+LE ARN ING OBJECTIVES

-For time value of money, define and recognize the definitions of the following terms:
+1. For time value of money, define and recognize the definitions of the following terms:

 a.
 Interest rate (rate of interest)

 b.
 Simple interest

 c.
 Compound interest

 d.
 Accumulation function

 e.
 Future value

 f.
-Current/present value
+Present value/net present value

 g.
-Net present value
+Discount factor

 h.
-Discount factor
+Discount rate (rate of discount)

 i.
-Discount rate (rate of discount)
+Convertible m-thly

 j.
-Nominal rate convertible m-thly
+Nominal rate

 k.
 Effective rate

 1. Inflation and real rate of interest

 m.
 Force of interest

 n.
 Equation of value

-2. For time value of money, the candidate will be able to:
+2. For time value of money, the candidate will be able to do the following:

 a.
-Given any three of interest rate, period of time, present value, or future value, calculate the remaining item based on simple or compound interest.
-Solve time value of money equations involving variable force of interest.
+Given any two of interest rate, present value, or future value, calculate the third based on simple or compound interest.

 b.
 Given any one of the effective interest rate, the nominal interest rate convertible m-thly, the effective discount rate, the nominal discount rate convertible m-thly, or the force of interest, calculate all of the other items.

 c.
 Write the equation of value given a set of cash flows and an interest rate.

-- 3. For annuity/cash flows with payments that are not contingent, define and recognize the definitions of the following terms:
+- 3. For annuities with payments that are not contingent, define and recognize the definitions of the following terms:

 - a.
 Annuity-immediate

 - b.
 Annuity-due

 - c.
 Perpetuity

 - d.
-Payable m-thly, or continuously
+Payable m-thly, or Payable continuously

 - e.
 Level payment annuity

 - f.
-Arithmetically increasing/decreasing payment annuity
+Arithmetic increasing/decreasing payment annuity

 - g.
-Geometrically increasing/decreasing payment annuity
+Geometric increasing/decreasing payment annuity

 - h.
 Term of annuity

-- 4. For each of the following types of annuity/cash flows, given sufficient information of immediate or due payments, present value, future value, current value, interest rate, payment amount, and term, the candidate will be able to calculate any remaining item:
+- 4. For annuities with payments that are not contingent, the candidate will be able to do the following:

 - a.
-Level annuity, finite term
+Given an annuity with level payments, immediate (or due), payable m-thly, (or payable continuously), and any three of present value, future value, interest rate, payment, and term calculate the remaining two items.

 - b.
-Level perpetuity

-- c.
-Non-level annuity/cash flows:

-- i) Arithmetic progression, finite term

-- ii) Arithmetic progression, perpetuity

-- iii) Geometric progression, finite term

-- iv) Geometric progression, perpetuity

-- v) Other non-level annuities/cash flows
+Given an annuity with non-level payments, immediate (or due), payable m-thly, (or payable continuously), the pattern of payment amounts, and any three of present value, future value, interest rate, payment amounts, and term of annuity calculate the remaining two items.

 - 5. For loans, define and recognize the definitions of the following terms:

 - a.
 Principal

 - b.
 Interest

 - c.
-Term
+Term of loan

 - d.
 Outstanding balance

 - e.
 Final payment (drop payment, balloon payment)

 - f.
 Amortization

 - g.
 Sinking fund

 - 6. For loans, the candidate will be able to do the following:

 - a.
-Given any four of term, interest rate, payment amount, payment period, and principal, calculate the remaining item.
+Given any four of term of loan, interest rate, payment amount, payment period, principal, calculate the remaining items.

 - b.
 Calculate the outstanding balance at any point in time.

 - c.
 Calculate the amount of interest and principal repayment in a given payment.

 - d.
 Given the quantities, except one, in a sinking fund arrangement calculate the missing quantity.

-- e.
-Perform calculations similar to a-d when refinancing is involved.

 - 7. For bonds, define and recognize the definitions of the following terms:

 - a.
 Price

 - b.
 Redemption value

 - c.
-Par/Face value
+Par Value/Face value

 - d.
-Coupon and coupon rate
+Coupon, Coupon rate

 - e.
-Term
+Term of bond

 - f.
-Yield rate
+Yield rate g.
+Callable/non-callable

 - g.
-Callable/non-callable
+Book value

 - h.
-Book value

-- i.
-Accumulation of discount and amortization of premium
+Accumulation of discount/Amortization of premium

+- 8. For bonds, the candidate will be able to do the following:

+- a.
+Given any four of price, redemption value, yield rate, coupon rate, and term of bond, calculate the remaining item.